How Long Will My Car Accident Case Take?

 - Compile all the information into a demand and send the package to the at-fault insurance company on your behalf.

 It is important to understand that not all car accident cases go into the litigation phase.
 We are able to complete most cases in the negotiations phase if the insurance company offers a fair settlement for your case.
 However, sometimes insurance companies do not offer what we consider fair.
 In this circumstance we would recommend you file a lawsuit against the insurance company through our firm.
 This is called ‘Litigation.’

 If we need to litigate your case, we will file a lawsuit with the courts against the at-fault party’s insurance company.
 At this point we are asking a judge or jury to determine the fair settlement amount.
 This phase requires additional research by our legal professionals, who must investigate additional evidence and likely request more information from you to prepare for a trial on your case.
 Often, the insurance company will want to avoid the costs to them for a trial and will be more open to negotiating a fair settlement before a trial is necessary through a mediation process.

 The end result of your case is a fair settlement for you and we work very hard to ensure this occurs.
 As stated before, the time needed to accomplish our goal for you can vary on a number of circumstances.
 The entire process can take 3 to 6 months, sometimes longer, but we have the objective to make this time frame as low as possible.
 We too want you well and compensated quickly!

-Contact our Atlanta and Austell GA Law Firm Today
+Contact our Atlanta, Austell and Gwinnett County GA Law Firm Today